9Brainz-iOS/Language-translation/README.md

 **In this post we are going to learn how to use the Translation API so we can support and provide realtime translation in our app.**

-You can find Cloud Translation API From [here](https://tech.yandex.com/translate/)
+You can find Translation API From [here](https://tech.yandex.com/translate/)

 # How it Works?